uTensor/utensor-helloworld/docs/blog.md

  - Hackability
  - Workflow?

-  uTensor employs a code-generation approach where C++ code is generated from a trained model.
-The generated code can be copied-and-pasted into embedded projects for easy integration, as shown in the illustration below:
+  uTensor uses a code-generation approach where C++ code is generated from a trained model.
+The generated code can be copied-and-pasted into embedded projects for easy integration:

   [flow graph]

   The code size contributes to uTensor's core is less than 2kB.
-It will support both online and offline memory planning.
-It integrates well with optimized computational kernels, for example, CMSIS-NN.
+It supports multiple memory planning strategies and integrates well with optimized computational kernels, for example, CMSIS-NN.
 Finally, its toolchain is written in pure Python enables one to prototype ideas with ease.

-  We find the code-generation approach with a super customizable toolchain is the sweet spot of all TinyML aspects mentioned above.
+  Weighting against all aspects of TinyML mentioned above, we find the best balance is having a code-generation approach with a super customizable toolchain.

   The rest of the tutorial presents the steps to set up your environment and deploy your first model with uTensor.

 %mbed blog: old features of uTensor + new additions